Comprehensive guarantee and guarantee waivers

 - an authorisation from Revenue

-- a comprehensive guarantee authorisation to secure against any payment default.
+- a comprehensive guarantee authorisation to secure against any payment default (only required for outward processing in cases of prior importation).

 If you apply for one of the procedures or facilities, you should submit your application for a comprehensive guarantee authorisation at the same time.
 This will allow us to process your applications more efficiently.
 One comprehensive guarantee authorisation can cover several different procedures.